The Great IRA Adventure: Discovering Roth & Traditional, One Enchanting Tale at a Time

 And now, as promised, here is a financial joke to tickle your funny bone: Why did the banker switch careers?
 She lost interest!

-In conclusion, both Roth and Traditional IRAs possess unique powers to help you achieve your retirement goals.
+In conclusion, both Roth and Traditional IRAs possess unique powers to help you pursue your retirement goals.
 Understanding their differences will aid you in choosing the right path in your great financial adventure.
 Happy exploring, and may fortune smile upon you!

 A Roth IRA offers tax deferral on any earnings in the account.
 Qualified withdrawals of earnings from the account are tax-free.
 Withdrawals of earnings prior to age 59 ½ or prior to the account being opened for 5 years, whichever is later, may result in a 10% IRS penalty tax.
 Limitations and restrictions may apply.